Ethan826/tablexi-coding-challenge/README.md

 The core of the application is the function `compute` (and `computeHelper`) in the `Knapsack` class.
 The function takes two
-arguments: an Immutable.Set of numbers corresponding to menu prices and a number corresponding to the budget / target price.
-It returns a Immutable.List of Immutable.Sets of combinations that sum to the budget.
+arguments: an `Immutable.Set` of numbers corresponding to menu prices and a number corresponding to the budget\ / target price.
+It returns a `Immutable.Set` of `Immutable.Lists` of combinations that sum to the budget.

 This could be refactored less cleanly to use ES6 tail call optimization, but (1) TCO is not implemented in any of the polyfills, see